4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/bTree/README.md

 and find the disk location of the desired data without having to scan the whole "CS Modules" table.

 The choice of t will impact the height of the tree, and hence how fast the query is.
-Trade-off would be space, as a higher t means more keys in each node and they would have to be (if not already) loaded to RAM.
+Trade-off would be space, as a higher t means more keys in each node, and they would have to be (if not already) loaded to RAM.

 ## References
 This description heavily references CS2040S Recitation Sheet 4.